Show by Label

 I started out with a very low distortion 1KHz sine wave generator and a Twin-T filter, and put them in the same enclosure.

-This is the resulting instrument.
+This is the old and first instrument.

 The low distortion sine wave generator is to feed the DUT, and at the output, use a filter to supress the sine wave again.
 What is left should be the distortion created by the DUT and some additional noise.